hassantafreshi/easy-form-builder/readme.txt

 - Entry Management able to show response message of forms and edit forms or delete forms

-- Reliable spam protection through Google’s reCAPTCHA v2 and localized automaticaly to your language
+- Reliable spam protection through Google’s reCAPTCHA v2 and localized automatically to your language

 - Add custom email template for form notification emails